 While there is a standard protocol that works for most women, your specific plan will be confirmed during your consultation.
 The number of sessions and their frequency are carefully planned to deliver these powerful contractions, re-educating your muscles and giving you back control.
 This targeted approach is what makes Emsella incontinence therapy so effective.
 The goal is to get you the best possible outcome, and that starts with a clear, predictable treatment schedule that fits into your life while delivering powerful, transformative results.

-The Standard Treatment Plan
+What Does a Standard Treatment Plan Look Like?

 For most women, the standard treatment plan consists of six sessions.
 This number is based on clinical research and has been shown to provide significant improvement in pelvic floor strength and bladder control.
 It’s helpful to think of these sessions as a complete course of treatment.
 While you might start to feel a difference after just one or two appointments, completing the full series is what creates durable, long-term results.
 The cumulative effect of the sessions ensures your pelvic floor muscles are thoroughly strengthened, helping to address the root cause of incontinence.